LLaRA: Supercharging Robot Learning Data for Vision-Language Policy

 However, because LLaVA is trained with one image per conversation instead of an interleaving style.
 The performance drops significantly when applying multiple image inputs, listed in \tref{tab:multi-img}.

-\paragraph{Ablation on object detector}
+\subsection{Ablation on object detector}

-We study three types of object detectors in this paper: the VLM model itself, an external object detector separately trained on the training set (the methods with a suffix \emph{OD}), and an oracle from the groundtruth dataset (Oracle). \fref{fig:detector} shows that a reliable object detector is highly beneficial, enhancing the accuracy of image-based inputs and consequently improving model performance.
+This ablation studies three types of object detectors in this paper: the VLM model itself, an external object detector separately trained on the training set (the methods with a suffix \emph{OD}), and an oracle from the groundtruth dataset (Oracle). \fref{fig:detector} shows that a reliable object detector is highly beneficial, enhancing the accuracy of image-based inputs and consequently improving model performance.